When political pressure increases in Canberra, another report gets commissioned on Aboriginal Australia

 7 December 2004: Palm Island: will Indigenous people get justice for Doomadgee? - "Cameron Doomadgee was found to have suffered four fractured ribs, a ruptured liver and torn protal vein.
 He died from these injuries he sustained while in police custody on Palm Island.
 Apparently he sustained these injuries when he fell off a table.
 Yeah, sure he did."

 11 November 2004: Howard's way with The First Australians: shame, shame, shame - Welfare for showering yourself with soap - today is Howard's day for Howard's way with indigenous people.
 The PM is quietly, bit by bit, announcing his hardline welfare policy for indigenous people, he raids the only Indigenous newspaper we have, the National Indigenous Times.

-It should not be forgotten that the annual RCIADC implementation reports were no longer published when the Howard government came to power in 1996, and that Howard showed no commitment to continue with the work of previous governments.
+that the annual RCIADC implementation reports were no longer published when the Howard government came to power in 1996, and that Howard showed no commitment to continue with the work of previous governments.

 "Redfern" under Paul Keating was the location of "Paul Keating's Redfern Speech" - the closest Australia ever came to a Treaty with its Indigenous population, yet ten years on, "Redfern" under Howard became the location of riots, and this indigenous "gathering place" was bulldozed shortly afterwards.

 Australia already has a complete roadmap to indigenous well-being.
 Report after report was written, commissioned by governments.
 The one aspect jumping out and screaming for answers, is the absolute lack of will on the part of the Howard government to build on that roadmap, instead fanatically intent to implement its own colonial and paternalistic wedge policies, and impose its own demands on the community, in this process splitting asunder the unity of the community while dividing Indigenous Australia into "deserving and the undeserving" welfare recipients.